alanfranz/killmesoftly/README.md

 * add options for killing process groups and/or check whether children have actually exited
 * add options for matching on full name, not just on process name
 * remove dependency on bash and let sh suffice.
+* add tool in Linuxbrew and Homebrew repositories for easy install.

 ## Thanks